.NET 4 Baby Steps: Part III - Enum

 This produces image

-With .NET 4 we now we get a simple method to do this check, HasFlag, which takes an enum and tells you if that is set.
+With .NET 4, we now have a simple method to do this check: HasFlag, which takes an enum and tells you if that flag is set.
 The following code does the same as the code above:

 Console.WriteLine("Does {0} contain {1} = {2}", motherHubberbs, test, motherHubberbs.HasFlag(test));